 Should NV Bring in Fentanyl Test Kits for Heroin Users?

 In the Bronx, one nonprofit needle exchange is taking the threat of overdose caused by fentanyl-laced heroin seriously.
-The drug that is 50-100 times more potent than morphine has been added to heroin with the goal of increasing potency in the last few years, and it been responsible for the skyrocketing numbers of overdose deaths caused by the drug.
+The drug that is 50-100 times more potent than morphine has been added to heroin with the goal of increasing potency in the last few years, and has been responsible for the skyrocketing numbers of overdose deaths caused by the drug.
 As a result, harm reduction agencies are working to find ways to help people manage the issue, and one may have found a solution: test strips.

 These test strips have long been available and are the same strips that are used to test for fentanyl levels in someone’s urine.
 The nonprofit in New York has been handing out the strips to people who come in to get clean needles in the hopes that they will test their drugs before using and make safer choices as a result.
 An idea that first got started in Canada at a similar nonprofit last year, the owner of the Bronx nonprofit is now working to get more needle exchanges across the country to adopt the test strip idea.